23 Pregnancy Meals for a Future MommaJump to Recipe

 She tended to do well with super-crunchy dishes or creamy things.
 So a really fresh crunchy salad was totally fine or a big bowl of creamy potato soup.

 Of course, not every person will be the same, but it’s helpful to try to identify what textures work and then find other dishes that have those textures.

-After many weeks of struggle, we finally landed on this as a lunch that Betsy could easily eat (and enjoy).
+This wrap was a lunch that Betsy could easily eat (and enjoy).
 The wrap would change a bit each week, but her favorite was basically this marinated chicken, grilled, and wrapped with really crunchy lettuce, crunchy bacon, tomato and avocado.

-It seems like it’s very common to struggle with breakfast if you are pregnant.
 I feel like Betsy didn’t have more sickness in the morning.
 It was more of a constant annoyance, but breakfasts definitely were an issue.
 We landed on oats as a cure.
 The good thing about oats is they are completely bland and you can change them up depending on the food aversion of the day.

 After we exhausted the chicken wrap situation for lunch, we learned that Betsy could handle a very simple quinoa salad.
 The one we landed on was actually much simpler than the one in the above recipe.
 Essentially, I would just cook quinoa and toss it with crunchy snap peas, pumpkin seeds, and a very light dressing.